LinkedEarth/RLeapFROGS/slides/chapter5_01_git_and_github.md

 # GitHub

 GitHub is a web-based platform built on top of Git, providing additional features for collaboration and project management.
 It allows developers to host and manage Git repositories in the cloud.

-Here's how it stands out:
+* Integration with CI/CD Tools: Automate testing, building, and deployment pipelines.
+* GitHub Pages: Host static websites directly from a repository.
 * Code Hosting: GitHub stores your code in repositories and makes it accessible to collaborators or the public.
 * Collaboration Tools:
   * Pull requests: Suggest and review code changes.